Evaluating Rewards for Question Generation Models: Results

 \section{Results}

 Table~\ref{tab:results-rl} shows the changes in automatic metrics for models fine tuned on various combinations of rewards, compared to the model without tuning.
-In all cases, the BLEU score reduced, as the training objective was no longer closely coupled to the training data.
-In general, models achieved better scores on the metrics on which they were fine tuned.
-Jointly training on a QA \textit{and} LM reward resulted in better LM scores than training on only a LM reward.
+In all cases, the BLEU score reduces, as the training objective is no longer closely coupled to the training data.
+In general, models achieve better scores on the metrics on which they were fine tuned.
+Jointly training on a QA \textit{and} LM reward results in better LM scores than training on only a LM reward; the LM score did not increase smoothly when used as the sole objective, and we believe the additional QA reward acts as a form of regularisation.
 We conclude that fine tuning using policy gradients can be used to attain higher rewards, as expected.

 Table~\ref{tab:results-human} shows the human evaluation scores for a subset of the fine tuned models.
 The model fine tuned on a QA and LM objective is rated as significantly worse by human annotators, despite achieving higher scores in the automatic metrics.
 In other words, the training objective given by these reward sources does not correspond to true question quality, despite them being intuitively good choices.